icyguy64/DL4HC_Course_Project/model/README.md

-This folder contains the trained BERT models (they are large) as well as the word2vec embeddings
+This folder contains the trained BERT models as well as the word2vec embeddings